Skip to main contentSkip to main navigationSkip to footer content

 Election Official

-The Executive Assistant to the College President/Recording Secretary (or designee) is the district’s election official and will be responsible for election-related duties.
+The Executive Coordinator in the President's Office/Recording Secretary (or designee) is the district’s election official and will be responsible for election-related duties.

 Election Non-Participation